thruston/python-tabulate/README.md

 Line up tabular material neatly.

-Tabulate is n exportable module that will line up tabular material automatically, and so save you hours of time faffing about with format and alignment.
+Tabulate is an exportable module that will line up tabular material automatically, and so save you hours of time faffing about with format and alignment.
 As a script it provides a filter with a simple DSL (domain-specific language) that can be used to make and manipulate tables in editors that support external filters (such as